The Roots of Trump’s False Claim That Obama Neglected Families of Fallen Troops

 President Obama’s ostensible disrespect for the military was, of course, a popular theme in the conservative press, and it seems Trump might have been referencing some of these reports.
 While the Washington Times reported in 2009 that Obama wrote out personalized letters to fallen troops’ families and signed them “Barack,” what drew more attention was a claim deep in a 2010 story from The News Tribune about a father’s dissatisfaction with how politicians responded to his son’s death in Afghanistan.
 The father said he asked the White House to call his ex-wife and “was told that Obama did not regularly make phone calls to the families of fallen soldiers.”

-Trump’s note that he “actually wrote letters individually” was likely a reference to a 2012 post from The Gateway Pundit that claimed President Obama sent grieving military families “form letters – signed by an electric pen.”
-The White House said Obama “personally signs every letter to the families of fallen service members in Iraq and Afghanistan,” but did not dispute that that they were form letters.
+Trump’s note that he “actually wrote letters individually” was likely a reference to a 2012 post from the Gateway Pundit that claimed President Obama sent grieving military families “form letters — signed by an electric pen.”
+The White House said Obama “personally signs every letter to the families of fallen service members in Iraq and Afghanistan,” but did not dispute that they were form letters.
 (In 2003 Newsweek reported that the sympathy letters sent out by President George W. Bush were form letters as well.)

-Six days after the 2015 shooting at two military facilities in Chattanooga, Tennessee, the mother of one of the five servicemen killed in the attack appeared on Hannity and said she’d yet to receive a call from Obama.
+Six days after the 2015 shootings at two military facilities in Chattanooga, Tennessee, the mother of one of the five servicemen killed in the attack appeared on Hannity and said she’d yet to receive a call from Obama.
 There was also uproar from the right about the White House waiting five days to order flags at half-staff.
-Breitbart illustrated its report, titled “Obama Refuses to Call Mother of Murdered Marine; White House Won’t Lower Flag” with the White House lit up to celebrate the Supreme Court decision allowing same-sex marriage.
+Breitbart illustrated its report, titled “Obama Refuses to Call Mother of Murdered Marine; White House Won’t Lower Flag,” with the White House lit up to celebrate the Supreme Court decision allowing same-sex marriage.

 Trump appeared on The O’Reilly Factor on the night Sean Hannity’s interview aired, and he tweeted several times about the points the host raised, so it seems likely he saw the episode.

-It’s true that in the past, some military families have been dissatisfied with the president’s response to the death of their loved one.
-It is completely false, however, to suggest that it’s “traditional” for the president not to even call the families of fallen service members.
+It’s true that, in the past, some military families have been dissatisfied with the president’s response to the death of their loved one.
+It is completely false, however, to suggest that it’s “traditional” for the president to not even call the families of fallen service members.
 There is ample evidence that President Obama, President George W. Bush, and previous presidents made a habit of calling, writing, and meeting with military families who lost loved ones.

 It seems mostly likely that Trump was basing his assertion on reports about Obama amplified in conservative media.
 But to make matters worse, rather than just admitting that he didn’t have all the facts, Trump pinned his inaccurate comments on top members of the military.
 “That’s what I was told,” he said.
 “All I can do — all I can do is ask my generals.”